 As Thom Bond, Director of the New York Center for Nonviolent Communication, has written in The Compassion Course, an on-line year-long training, "Empathy is the exploration of our human experience... our feelings... our needs... our life energy trying to emerge and guide us.
 It is the mindful questioning, the wondering and the genuine curiosity about what we or someone else is going through."

 Empathy is being Present with an open heart and clear mind, mindful of the entire gamut of our experience and that of another being.

 What prevents us from being Present in this way are the habitual patterns of thought and feeling that emerge in reaction to what we are experiencing as another person is speaking.
-In particular, Judgement Mind, that cluster of thoughts and feelings that stem from an our strong views about right/wrong, good/bad, valued/worthless, often dominate our awareness to stifle the kindness and compassion that will naturally emerge when we are truly there for someone.
+In particular, Judgement Mind, that cluster of thoughts and feelings that stem from an our strong views about right/wrong, good/bad, like/dislike, often dominate our awareness to stifle the kindness and compassion that will naturally emerge when we are truly there for someone.
 (See Your Courtesy Wake Up Call: Judgment Day).

 As Marshall Rosenberg, the founder of the worldwide Nonviolent Communication (NVC) movement pointed out, this judgement mind is actually embedded deeply in the language we use.
 Our language developed in a world that was based on the authoritarian oppression of most of humanity by the power of the nobility and the church.
 Our very language reinforces this pattern.
 The way most of us have learned to habitually react to the world enhances our patterns of control, not of compassion.
 The language we think in, and communicate with, disconnects us from our own feelings and those of others, and prevents a deeper clarity about what human needs are fueling our behaviors and that of others.